tevissaur/visiting-friends/README.md

 # Password Generator

 - This app generates a secure password for the user that includes all the requirements set by the user.
-- Currently learning how to manipulate th DOM
+- Currently learning how to manipulate the DOM

 ## Running the app